NicolaPicciafuoco/100-times/README.md

-necessary install: pip autogui install if you use pycharm you must import the package in your ide, undert settings
+necessary install: pip autogui install if you use pycharm you must import the package in your ide, under settings